perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 ### Dependencies

-You need ucanaccess.jdbc.UcanaccessDriver (driver that allows connect with MS Access from Java) and the connection string in addition to 5 JAR files that are required as dependencies.
-They can be downloaded from the Maven repository but they are also included within the distribution package.
-When you unzip UCanAccess you will see something like this:
+You need ucanaccess.jdbc.UcanaccessDriver (driver that allows connect with MS Access from Java) and the connection string in addition to 5 JAR files that are needed as dependencies.
+They can be downloaded from the Maven repository but they are also included in UCanAccess.
+When you unzip the distribution package you get something like this:

 ```
 ucanaccess-5.0.1-package